ef10007/Holiday_Vibes/README.md

 * Graphics Visualisation

-A fluctuation of the ticket price will be graphed by using the interactive plot.
+A fluctuation of the ticket price will be graphed by using the interactive plot(D3.js).
 The plot is going to be updated every day by setting up a crontab.

 * JQuery